menu icon

 🔪How to make

-Mix in oat flour, rest of the PB2, along with oat flour and baking powder.
+1. Step 3: Add oat flour, the remaining PB2, and baking powder.
 Mix until everything is well incorporated and a dough is formed.

-Bake for 6-8 minutes, or until edges are firm.
-Let it cool for 5-10 minutes before digging into them!
+1. Step 6: Bake for 6-8 minutes or until the edges are firm.
+Let it cool for 5-10 minutes before enjoying your peanut butter powder cookies!

 ✔Helpful tips

-• Avoid overbaking cookies - As these PB2 cookies are lower in fat, they tend to turn dry and crumbly when overbaked.
-Take them out of the oven when the edges appears firm, but the center still look slightly undercooked.
-They will continue to cook out of the oven.
+• Avoid overbaking - As these cookies are lower in fat, they will quickly turn dry and crumbly if overbaked.
+Cookies are ready once the edges look set.

 PB2 cookies arranged on a parchment paper topped with sea salt flakes.